OPPO-PersonalAI/Adaptive_Agent_Foundation_Models/README.md

 **2. Run Inference**

-Prepare a test dataset (refer to `/data/example.json` format) and run inference.
+Prepare your test dataset (refer to `/data/example.json` format) and run inference.
 The input is .json/.jsonl file and the output is .jsonl file.

 ```bash
 cd ./infer